 Tariff item, sub-heading, heading or Chapter Description 2105 00 00 Ice cream and other edible ice, whether or not containing cocoa 2106 90 20 Pan masala 22021010 Aerated water (Inserted vide Notification No. 18/2019-Central Tax (Rate) w.e.f.
-1 st October 2019) 24 All goods, i.e. Tobacco and manufactured tobacco substitutes
+1st October 2019) 24 All goods, i.e., Tobacco and manufactured tobacco substitutes

-Section 10(2A) has been brought more or less in line with the provisions of Section 10(1) and 10(2) by restricting the manufacturers of such goods as may be notified by the Government on the recommendation of the Council.
-However, with the additional power of restricting the supplier of such services as may be notified by the Government on the recommendation of the Council.
+Section 10(2A) has been brought more or less in line with the provisions of section 10(1) and 10(2) by restricting the manufacturers of such goods as may be notified by the Government on the recommendation of the Council with the additional power of restricting the supplier of such services as may be notified by the Government on the recommendation of the Council.

-The council is yet to notify any such activity relating to manufacturing of goods or supply of services and therefore, this condition is not yet operational and since notification no. 2/2019-Central Tax (Rate) is no more operational, there might be a view that with effect from 1st April 2020, persons restricted by notification no. 2/2019-Central Tax (Rate) can also opt for the composition scheme under Section 10(2A).
+The council is yet to notify any such activity relating to manufacturing of goods or supply of services and therefore, this condition is not effective anymore as Notification No. 2/2019-CT(R) is no more operational.
+This might lead to a view that w.e.f.
+1st April 2020, persons restricted by Notification No. 2/2019-CT(R) can still opt for compositions scheme under section 10(2A).